Miss Venezuela 2022

-Miss Venezuela 2022 was the 69th Miss Venezuela pageant held at the Poliedro de Caracas in Caracas, Venezuela on November 16, 2022.
+Miss Venezuela 2022 was the 69th Miss Venezuela pageant, held at the Poliedro de Caracas in Caracas, Venezuela, on November 16, 2022.

 At the end of the event, Amanda Dudamel of Región Andina crowned Diana Silva of Distrito Capital as her successor as Miss Venezuela 2022.
-She will represent Venezuela at the Miss Universe 2023 pageant.
+She represented Venezuela at Miss Universe 2023 pageant and reached the top 10.

 Also, Isbel Parra of Región Guayana crowned Andrea Rubio of Portuguesa as her successor as Miss Venezuela International 2022.
-She will represent Venezuela at the Miss International 2023 pageant.
+She represented Venezuela at the Miss International 2023 pageant and won that.